iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 Name
 ----

-is\_dict -- checks to see if the argument is an dict
+is\_dict -- checks to see if the argument is a dict

 Synopsis
 --------